 They have to save the Electoons by finding cages across levels.
 You can play several different characters throughout the game; each character has unique abilities.
 You can also play co-op mode with your friends or go online against other players, adding a whole new dimension to this amazing game.

 The game features an updated version of the classic gameplay from previous Rayman titles but with new features that make it even more fun.
 There are many levels, each with unique challenges and obstacles for players to overcome.

 There are also new powerups that players can collect throughout each level.
 These powerups can help them defeat enemies or solve puzzles to help them progress through each level more quickly than possible.

 #1: Super Mario Galaxy 2

-- Skilled players will want to collect new Comet Metals, which will unlock harder levels with even more challenges
+- Collect new Comet Metals which unlock harder levels with even more challenges

-- On some stages, Mario can find an egg, smash it open and hop onto the back of Yoshi.
+- Mario can find an egg, smash it, and hop onto the back of Yoshi in some stages

 - New power-ups include a drill that Mario uses to tunnel through the planet's surface all the way to the other side of a planet

-- Every level is new, but the game retains the charm, sense of wonder and beauty in line with Mario's history
+- Every level is new, but the game retains the same charm, sense of wonder, and beauty you love